Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 The novel coronavirus's incubation period -- or the time from exposure to developing symptoms -- ranges from two to 14 days, according to the CDC, and the virus can even spread among people who show no symptoms at all.
 With widespread testing still limited, the consequences of these reopenings may not be evident for several weeks.

-Ali Mokdad, a professor of Health Metrics Sciences at IHME, told CNN's John King on Monday that there are 'several reasons' for the increased projections.
+Ali Mokdad, a professor of Health Metrics Sciences at IHME, told CNN's John King that there are "several reasons" for the increased projections.

 President Donald Trump had previously said he expected 65,000 Americans to die, but on Sunday night, he revised that estimated death toll up to 80,000-90,000 people.
 It may not be the last upward revision; Dr. Deborah Birx, a White House coronavirus task force official, said projections have shown between 100,000 to 240,000 American deaths, even with social distancing.